CedricChnfr/portfolio/_posts/Courses/2024-10-03-energy-connected-object.markdown

 ### D.III.
 Review
 At the beginning of the course, I did not expect to find this field so relevant to my professional career.
 However, the clarity of the explanations and the well-defined structure of the course changed my perspective.
 I particularly appreciated how complex concepts were presented in an accessible manner, even for someone with little background in electronics or physics.

-Nevertheless, the practical work presented some challenges.
-The manipulations, although very formative, were sometimes hindered by technical problems related to the equipment used.
-These problems, understandable for a first year of PCB use, nevertheless illustrated real engineering situations where unforeseen events must be managed rigorously.

 ### D.IV.
 Additional Elements
 To go further, it could be interesting to integrate a more interactive approach, such as the collaborative design of a real energy system, or to delve deeper into use cases in specific fields like healthcare or smart cities.

 ## Project Report
-To go further, it could be interesting to integrate a more interactive approach, such as the collaborative design of a real energy system, or to delve deeper into use cases in specific fields like healthcare or smart cities.

 <div style="display: flex; justify-content: center;">
     <iframe src="/img/BE_Energy_Connected_Object/Report_Energy_Boukouiss_Chanfreau.pdf" width="100%" height="800px" style="overflow: auto;" frameborder="0"></iframe>